Log Periodic Antenna / Aerial

 The most common is the log periodic dipole array basically consists of a number of dipole elements.
 These diminish in size from the back towards the front.
 The main beam of this RF antenna coming from the smaller front.

 Not all the antenna is active at any given frequency.
 The active region, i.e. the sections of the antenna that are contributing to the transmission or reception vary with frequency.

 The element at the back of the array where the elements are the largest is a half wavelength at the lowest frequency of operation - the longest element acts as a half wave dipole at the lowest frequency.
 The element spacing also decrease towards the front of the array where the smallest elements are located.
 The upper frequency is a function of the length of the shortest element.

 In operation, as the frequency changes there is a smooth transition along the array of the elements that form the active region.

 To ensure that the phasing of the different elements is correct, the feed phase is reversed from one element to the next.

 There is also normally a sorted matching feeder stub attached to the end of the feeder furthest from the shortest element.

 Log periodic performance

-The log periodic antenna is a particularly useful design when modest levels of gain are required, combined with wideband operation.
-A typical example of this type of RF antenna design will provide between 4 and 6 dB gain over a bandwidth of 2:1 while retaining an SWR level of better than 1.3:1.
+In real terms a typical log periodic antenna might provide between 3 and 6 dB gain over a bandwidth of 2:1 while retaining an SWR level of better than 1.3:1.
 With this level of performance it is ideal for many applications, although a log periodic antenna will be much larger than a Yagi that will produce equivalent gain.
 However the Yagi is unable to operate over such a wide bandwidth.

 . . . . | Next >